Percentage Calculator

 Use this when you know the final value after a percentage increase or decrease and need the original value.

-Compare two values symmetrically using the average of both values as the baseline.
+Compare two values symmetrically using the average of their absolute values as the baseline.

 Choose the Right Calculation